-- 4.1 In the calculation of all awards a dead heat in a race shall be considered a win and in the case of a dead heat for the winner of an award, excluding the Greyhound of the Year Award, joint winners shall be named. - 4.1.1 Leading Owner Number of races won in Tasmania by an individual Owner or Partnership. - 4.1.2 Leading Trainer Number of races won in Tasmania. - 4.1.3 Leading Sire Number of races won by his progeny in Tasmania. - 4.1.4 Leading Brood Bitch Number of races won by her progeny in Tasmania which are Tasbred greyhounds. - 4.1.5 Most Consistent Greyhound A points system of 5 for a win, 2 for a second and 1 for a third for performances in Tasmania.
+- 4.1 In the calculation of all awards a dead heat in a race shall be considered a win and in the case of a dead heat for the winner of an award, excluding the Greyhound of the Year Award, joint winners shall be named. - 4.1.1 Leading Owner Number of races won in Tasmania by an individual Owner or Partnership. - 4.1.2 Leading Trainer Number of races won in Tasmania. - 4.1.3 Leading Sire Number of races won by his progeny in Tasmania. - 4.1.4 Leading Brood Bitch Number of races won by her progeny in Tasmania which are Tasbred greyhounds. - 4.1.5 Most Consistent Greyhound A points system of 5 for a win, 2 for a second and 1 for a third for performances in Tasmania. - 4.2 All awards, excluding the Greyhound of the Year, shall be determined as soon as possible following 31 December in each year based on the race results as at that date.
+The subsequent disqualification or amendment of results once an award has been determined by Tasracing will not affect the determination of the winner of the award.

-4.2 Greyhound of the Year
+4.3 Greyhound of the Year